programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-06.png" alt="Webpage with 3 square panels of text and a horizontal map of Papua." caption="Figure 6.
 Webpage with three vertical information panels and a horizontal map." %}

 Next information panels for all the jars will be created.
 The scene is designed so the panels will be hidden (by making ```.visible = false```) until the relevant jar is selected by the user.
-A variable, ```selectedPlane``` is used to track which panel is showing; at the start an instruction panel will be selected.
+A variable, ```selectedPlane``` is used to track which panel is currently visible.
+At the start an instruction panel is displayed.

+To help keep track of the different elements for each jar, a consistent naming convention will be used.
+Each jar will have:
+- an information panel or gallery (called: 'xG')
+- a model (called: 'xM')
+- a loading function (called: 'onLoadX')
+- a community site (called: 'xSite')

-To help keep track of the information panel (gallery), jar model, loading function and community site for each jar, these will be called 'xG, 'xM', 'onLoadX' and 'xSite', respectively, where 'x' is a name such as 'yabob' or 'aibom', the village (or area) where the jar the model is based on was made.
-Variable and function names can not have spaces in them.
+Here, 'x' refers to a short name for the community (for example, 'yabob' or 'aibom', the village or area where the jar the model was based on was made).
+Note that variable and function names cannot contain spaces, so these shortened names are used to keep the code readable and consistent.

-First declare the variables, **after** the following code:
+First declare the variables. **After** the following code:

 ```
 // Variable declaration and setting